 SUGGESTED FLOWERS: Tulips, pincushion proteas, cotton, baby’s breath, peonies

 Goodness but I love this wedding design!
-A crisp background of white – white Tiffany chairs, white linens, white crockery, clear glassware.
-Not only is it fresh and modern, but it makes the bright primary colours of the flowers pop beautifully.
-It has such a lovely spring feel to it, doesn’t it?
-With the tulips and proteas in wine bottles and medicine/milk bottles standing above the lower centrepiece elements, and votives in little round glass vases.
+Flashes of primary colour against a crisp background of white – white Tiffany chairs, white linens, white crockery, clear glassware.
+Not only is it fresh and modern, but it makes the brights of the flowers pop beautifully.
+It has such a lovely spring feel to it, with the tulips and proteas in wine bottles and medicine/milk bottles standing above the lower centrepiece elements, plus votives in little round glass vases.
 Each table is named for a place, but I love how the couple took some creative license with this – putting a map in a white frame on one table, and spelling out the location in oversized wooden letters on another.
 It’s a clever way to add visual interest.
 Of course, the other travel touch I adore is the inclusion of leather luggage tags at each place setting, which doubles as both a place card and a favour (one your guests will actually use!).
-And again, it looks clear and modern, and very stylish, but also gets that feeling of a destination wedding across.
+And again, it looks modern and very stylish, but also gets that feeling of a destination wedding across.

 DIY DETAIL: Wooden letters are readily available, but to cut your own, follow this tutorial.
 You can just paint them in a bright colour as in the image above, or why not add some extra interest with scrapbook paper?
 Modpodge instuctions are here.